veebch/pepper/README.md

 https://youtu.be/vGyMrAtvg8A

 The video contains (at least) one error.
 The reflector angle for a dome that is on a desk is should be *more* than 45 degrees, not less.
+So the cut angle that is used in the shape calculator should be 60, not 30 degrees.

 ## Components